Thomas Kretschmann: Career

 At the age of 25, he began acting, starring in numerous European films and television series, including Westler in 1985.
 Then in 1991, Kretschmann was awarded the Max Ophüls Prize for best young actor for his role in Der Mitwisser.
 He went on to star in his first full-length feature, the 1993 film Stalingrad.
 He achieved international recognition for his role as sadomasochistic rapist and murderer Alfredo Grossi in Dario Argento's The Stendhal Syndrome.

 Although popular in his homeland, Kretschmann did not achieve notice in Hollywood until his role as Hauptmann Wilm Hosenfeld in Roman Polanski's 2002 film The Pianist.
 In the years since, Kretschmann has often portrayed military officers in films about the Third Reich.
-In the 2004 film Downfall, Kretschmann played Hermann Fegelein, a Waffen-SS colonel and brother-in-law to Eva Braun.
-In the 2008 thriller Valkyrie, Kretschmann played Major Otto Ernst Remer, a Wehrmacht officer who had a key role in stopping the 20 July Plot.
-Prior to the casting of Tom Cruise, Kretschmann had been considered to play Colonel Claus von Stauffenberg.
-Kretschmann also played Adolf Eichmann in a 2007 biographical film.
+In the 2004 film Downfall, Kretschmann played Hermann Fegelein, a Waffen-SS general and brother-in-law to Eva Braun.

-Kretschmann made his first appearance on American television in 2003 when he guest starred in 2 episodes of 24.
+Kretschmann made his first appearance on American television in 2003 when he guest starred in two episodes of 24 as Max, a role he would reprise in the 2006 video game adaptation.
 He later also appeared in Relic Hunter.
-In 2004, Kretschmann played Timothy Cain, a ruthless Umbrella Major, in Resident Evil: Apocalypse.
+In 2004, Kretschmann played Timothy Cain, a ruthless Umbrella major, in Resident Evil: Apocalypse.
 In the same year, he appeared in the French film Immortal with Linda Hardy.
 The film was notable for its use of a digital backlot and interaction between Computer-generated characters and real actors.
 In 2005, Kretschmann won a role in Peter Jackson's remake of King Kong, where he worked again with Adrien Brody, with whom he had costarred in The Pianist.

 The following year, Kretschmann began to win acclaim for his role in Butterfly: A Grimm Love Story (Rohtenburg in Germany).
 A psychological thriller, the movie co-stars Keri Russell and was inspired by the Armin Meiwes cannibalism case.
 It was scheduled for a March 2006 release in Germany, but its showing is under injunction after Meiwes successfully sued to have it banned on grounds of infringement of his personality rights.
 At the 2006 Festival de Cine de Sitges, Kretschmann shared the Best Actor award for his performance in this film with his co-star Thomas Huber.
 Kretschmann also shared Best Actor with Huber at the 2007 Puchon International Fantastic Film Festival.